Noman-dev3/My-mart1/README.md

 -- RLS Policies for products table
 ALTER TABLE products ENABLE ROW LEVEL SECURITY;
+DROP POLICY IF EXISTS "Products are viewable by everyone."
+ON products;
 CREATE POLICY "Products are viewable by everyone."
 ON products FOR SELECT USING (true);
+DROP POLICY IF EXISTS "Admins can manage products."
+ON products;
 CREATE POLICY "Admins can manage products."
 ON products FOR ALL USING (auth.jwt() ->> 'role' = 'admin') WITH CHECK (auth.jwt() ->> 'role' = 'admin');

 -- RLS Policies for orders table
 ALTER TABLE orders ENABLE ROW LEVEL SECURITY;
+DROP POLICY IF EXISTS "Users can view their own orders."
+ON orders;
 CREATE POLICY "Users can view their own orders."
 ON orders FOR SELECT USING (auth.uid() = (customer ->> 'uid')::uuid);
+DROP POLICY IF EXISTS "Admins can view all orders."
+ON orders;
 CREATE POLICY "Admins can view all orders."
 ON orders FOR SELECT USING (auth.jwt() ->> 'role' = 'admin');
+DROP POLICY IF EXISTS "Users can create orders."
+ON orders;
 CREATE POLICY "Users can create orders."
 ON orders FOR INSERT WITH CHECK (auth.uid() = (customer ->> 'uid')::uuid);
+DROP POLICY IF EXISTS "Admins can update orders."
+ON orders;
 CREATE POLICY "Admins can update orders."
 ON orders FOR UPDATE USING (auth.jwt() ->> 'role' = 'admin');

 -- RLS Policies for siteContent table
 ALTER TABLE "siteContent" ENABLE ROW LEVEL SECURITY;
+DROP POLICY IF EXISTS "Site content is viewable by everyone."
+ON "siteContent";
 CREATE POLICY "Site content is viewable by everyone."
 ON "siteContent" FOR SELECT USING (true);
+DROP POLICY IF EXISTS "Admins can manage site content."
+ON "siteContent";
 CREATE POLICY "Admins can manage site content."
 ON "siteContent" FOR ALL USING (auth.jwt() ->> 'role' = 'admin');